Why I went to sea to heal

 New Beginnings

-Hello and welcome to my Substack “Writing to Save My Soul”.
-A year ago I quit my job to rediscover who I am after an extended fight with burnout and depression.
+Hello and welcome to my Substack “Soulfaring”.
+A year ago I walked away from a career in biomedical research to rediscover who I am after an extended fight with burnout and depression.
 I felt my soul had withered away and I had lost myself.
-So I quit and set sail around Scotland to spend time in nature and let myself heal.
+So I rebuilt an old sailboat I had been given for free (read about it here) and set sail around Scotland to spend time in nature and let myself heal.
 I thought of that journey as a sail to save my soul and this writing project is the continuation of my attempt to heal and rediscover who I am and what I want to do.
 Over the last year I’ve written a memoir about the journey I’ve been on.
-The following is a short excerpt from my work-in-progress memoir, “Sailing to Save My Soul”:
+About the creeping debilitation of burnout, and lifelong feelings of having to prove myself to the world.
+In chapter one of my memoir I share the feeling:

-I step off the bus into a piercing wind, damp and salty, down by the harbour on the shores of the Firth of Forth.
-As I walk along the dimly lit waterfront I think back to my past, of moving from Sweden to the UK in the pursuit of an education, always chasing the next achievement.
-I begin to wonder if I’ve always been adrift.
-I feel as if I’m searching for something that I can’t quite conjure into mind: a shadow of a feeling that something should be different; the ever elusive sense that life should feel more palpable, more meaningful.
+I step off the bus into a piercing wind, damp and salty, down by the harbour on the shores of the Firth of Forth, north of Edinburgh.
+As I walk along the dimly lit waterfront, looking out at the faint lights of ships on the water, I think back to my past, of moving from Sweden to the UK in the pursuit of an education, always chasing the next achievement.
+And then the years of fading ambition and uncertainty, eventually fizzling out into numbness and exhaustion.

-I suppose I thought ambition would eventually lead me to a place of clarity.
-Now, I no longer know.
-I don’t know what the shape of a life is; I don’t know how to find a way back to myself and to find some contentment in this short existence.
 So I’ve quit my job to try and do something else.
 I can’t bear the thought of going through life following a formula and then eventually getting to the end of it all, only to look back and ask what was it all for?

-It’s time to try to purge this damp November in my soul.
+I need to try and purge this damp November in my soul.
 It’s time to go to sea.

 From “Sailing to Save My Soul” by Alexander Gunnarsson